 كونوا لنا دعاة صامتين

 (Imam Ja’far-us-Sadiq SA)

 Syedna Qadi al-Nu’man narrates an episode in Da’aimul Islam when a group of Shi’a from Kufa came to Imam Ja’far-us-Sadiq SA to seek knowledge.
-When the time came for them to leave, they asked the Imam to bid them farewell with for his wise counsel.
+When the time came for them to leave, they asked the Imam to bid them farewell with wise counsel.

 Imam SA said, “I counsel you to maintain Allah Ta’ala’s taqwa.
 Act always so that you are obedient to Him and stay away from disobedience.
 Always safeguard what is entrusted to you.
 Be good to those you accompany.
 And be our silent ambassadors (du’aat samiteen).”

 The group of Shi’a asked the Imam, “how can we draw people towards you with silence?”

 Imam SA replied, “With your deeds.
 Perform what we command you: the obedience of Allah, stay away from what we discourage: that which Allah has forbidden.
 Deal with people truthfully and fairly.
 Honor your entrustments.
 Encourage goodness, good deeds, and discourage wrongdoing.
 People should only see from you.
 Once they observe your values, actions, and path they will pray for us “May God bless so and so, how well he has guided his people.”

 Imam’s SA wise counsel emphasizes the obedience of Allah Ta’ala but also stresses the positive manner in which we should deal and interact with people in general.
 He singles out the virtues of honesty, fairness, and goodness.